2 killed in shooting at St. Louis high school; gunman dead

 St. Louis Schools Superintendent Kelvin Adams said seven security guards were in the school at the time of the attack, each stationed at an entrance of the locked building.
 One of the guards noticed the gunman trying unsuccessfully to get in at a locked door.
 The guard notified school officials, who contacted police.

 Sack said the call about a shooter came in at 9:11 a.m. and officers arrived and had Harris down by 9:25 a.m.
-He and others praised the quick response of officers and other emergency responders at the scene.
+He and others praised the quick response of officers and other emergency responders.

 Central Visual and Performing Arts shares a building with another magnet school, Collegiate School of Medicine and Bioscience.
 Central has 383 students, Collegiate 336.